Pic: Ramses Madrid

 ‘‘Don’t worry, I’ll be fine.
 I will rest better in the hotel.’’

 ‘‘Okay, we talk tomorrow.
 I love you so much.’’

 She hugged him, knowing that it was what he needs now, even if he tried not to let her notice it, and despite no getting a response, she felt that inside, he said the same thing, even louder and stronger.

 On his way to the hotel, the guy’s head kept spinning about what his sister told him.
 He knew she was right, but the hardest fight is the fight with yourself.
 When you get used to running away from something, it becomes an invisible habit that you don’t even realize; You start an automatic routine in which the results are predictable.

 ‘‘When you get used to running away from something, it becomes an invisible habit that you don’t even realize; You start an automatic routine in which the results are predictable.’’

 Sitting on the bed, she decided that it was time to go to sleep.
 It has been hours since she started looking for that note with a phone number and a name.
 She checked every corner and every step from the moment she put it in her bag, but it seems completely disappeared.
 Surrendered, between the white sheets and without thinking too much, she closed her eyes and fell into the hands of the fate.

-* Due to the measures taken in relation to COVID-19, the schedule and access to some spaces may change.
+* Due to the measures taken relating to COVID-19, the schedule and access to some spaces may change.

 Topics: romance online – love story online – online romantic novel – online novel – Ramses Madrid – famous places in Madrid – amazing restaurants in Madrid – restaurant with a view in Madrid – trendy restaurants in Madrid